 Do firms know what their unique value proposition is?
 Invariably, no, but once you hear it, you know it.
 For example, in recently working with leading Australian criminal law firm, once we heard of the way they worked collectively on their files, it was a strong demarcation from other practices who usually have the ‘king-pin” defence lawyer of which all the others in the practice pale into insignificance.

 The Bosscher Lawyers website, we think is a great example of design that works and the feedback thus far, corroborates that view!

-In recently talking to my colleague Robert Algeri from the law firm web design company, Great Jakes, Robert describes his similar approach as “discovery,” where he and his team literally spend weeks talking to those within the firm and those outside it.
+In recently talking to my colleague Robert Algeri from the law firm web design, Great Jakes, Robert describes his similar approach as “discovery,” where he and his team literally spend weeks talking to those within the firm and those outside it.